Blog

 Many people prioritise reducing higher-interest debt while also building a small buffer for unexpected expenses.

-The rule is popular because it can help you:
+This budgeting framework is often used because it can help you:

 • Keep budgeting simple without detailed spreadsheets

-• Build awareness of where your money is going
+• Build awareness of where your money goes

-• Spot patterns like “needs creep” or rising discretionary spending
+• Identify patterns such as rising discretionary spending

-• Adjust gradually, rather than trying to change everything at once
+• Adjust gradually rather than changing everything at once

 • Develop habits that support long-term financial literacy